 Google Pixel 5 design and display

 The Google Pixel 5 has a new design.
 Well, new compared to the Pixel 4.
 Ultimately, it looks pretty similar to the Pixel 4a — but that’s a good thing.
-There’s an edge-to-edge display with a hole-punch cutout on the top left, along with a fingerprint sensor on the back, and a square camera bump similar to that found on the Pixel 4 and 4a.
+There’s an edge-to-edge display with a hole-punch cutout on the top left, along with a fingerprint sensor on the back, and a square camera bump similar to that found on the

 The build quality is likely solid, too.
 The back of the device is recycled aluminum with a resin covering — so it should be able to survive most minor bumps and falls.

 The display on the device is likely to be more than good enough for most people.
-It’s an OLED display, and while it has a 1080p resolution instead of a 1440p resolution like other flagship devices, it retains the 90Hz refresh rate that users loved from the Pixel 4.
-That should help make for smooth and silky animations and a touch-responsive feel.
+It’s an OLED display, and while it has a 1080p resolution instead of a 1440p resolution like other flagship devices, it retains the 90Hz refresh rate that users loved from the

 Google Pixel 5 specs